FiLo++: Zero-/Few-Shot Anomaly Detection by Fused Fine-Grained Descriptions and Deformable Localization: Experiments

 In Table~\ref{tab:defloc}, we further conduct ablation experiments on the modules within DefLoc.
-Both Grounding DINO and Position Enhancement contribute to the improvement of pixel-level AUC.
+Experimental results demonstrate that both Grounding DINO and Position Enhancement contribute to the improvement of pixel-level AUC.
 Additionally, the MDCI module integrates multi-scale and deformable functionalities, effectively detecting anomalies of various sizes and shapes, thereby enhancing both detection and localization performance.